nickassafkirk/Cartel-Coffee/README.md

  * Hero image slider - allows users to quickly learn the sites purpose by displaying a preview of the business location and decor and outlining the business's key functions (it's a cafe, they open 7 days and they also sell a range of products) with the use of bold overlying captions.
 The Carousel slider is used to display multiple images clearly across all device sizes.
  * Welcome text - allows users to quickly learn the sites purpose, in order to build trust in the business and to encourage users to explore more of the site.
  * Menu section - allows users quick access to the restaurant's food and beverage menus so they can order food to collect or decide wether to visit the cafe to dine.
- * Shop categories section - allows users to quickly access each individual product category in the online shop so they can access products by their particualr interest.
+ * Shop categories section - allows users to quickly access each individual product category in the online shop so they can access products by their particular interest.
  * About section -  this section provides more information about the business's background to build trust and rapport with new users.
  * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when located at the bottom of the webpage.